Occupancy–abundance relationship: Measures of species' geographic range

+Temporal occupancy-abundance relationship

+The temporal version of the occupancy-abundance relationship has been studied less extensively than the spatial version above, a similar pattern emerges.
+In a long-term time series of fish abundance in the Bristol Channel, it was observed that species that were present very occasionally were also in low abundance (comprising most species; a well-known general pattern observed in species abundance distributions), whereas species that were frequently present were also the most abundant.
+This is also a temporal analogue of Hanski's core-satellite hypothesis -- that species may be split into occasionally present and frequently present species.

 Possible explanations

 A suite of possible explanations have been proposed to describe why positive intra- and interspecific O–A relationships are observed.
 Following Gaston et al. 1997 Gaston and Blackburn 2000 Gaston et al. 2000, and Gaston 2003 these reasons include:

 Statistical explanations

 One way to deal with observed O–A relationships is, in essence, to deny their existence.
 An argument against the existence of O–A relationships is that they are merely sampling artefacts.
 Given that rare species are less likely to be sampled, at a given sampling effort, one can expect to detect rare species occupying fewer sites than common ones, even if the underlying occupancy distribution is the same.
 However, this explanation makes only one prediction, that is, that with sufficient sampling, no relationship will be found to exist.
 This prediction is readily falsified, given that exceptionally well studied taxa such as breeding birds (e.g. Zuckerberg et al. 2009, Gaston) show well documented O-A relationships.

 A second statistical explanation involves the use of statistical distributions such as the Poisson or negative-binomial.
 This explanation suggests that due to the underlying distribution of aggregation and density, and observed O–A relationship would be expected.
 However, Gaston et al. question whether this is a suitably mechanistic explanation.
 Indeed, Gaston et al. suggest that "to argue that spatial aggregation explains abundance-occupancy relationships is simply to supplant one poorly understood pattern with another".

 The phylogenetic non-independence hypothesis is a third statistical explanation, specific to observed interspecific O–A relationships.
 This hypothesis suggests that, as closely related species are not truly independent their inclusion into analyses artificially inflates the degrees of freedom available for testing the relationship.
 However Gaston et al. cite several studies documenting significant O–A relationships in spite of controlling for phylogenetic non-independence.